oracle-livelabs/spatial-graph/spatial-studio/slr-load-data/slr-load-data.md

  * **TRI Facilities** are public data from the US EPA fetched using [https://edap.epa.gov/public/extensions/TRIToxicsTracker/TRIToxicsTracker.html](https://edap.epa.gov/public/extensions/TRIToxicsTracker/TRIToxicsTracker.html).
 The Toxics Release Inventory (TRI) is a resource for learning about toxic chemical releases and pollution prevention activities reported by industrial and federal facilities.

-Estimated Lab Time: xx minutes
+Estimated Lab Time: 10 minutes

 ### Objectives